CAREER TRANSACTIONS Vince Wilfork

 - Left during the first series of the game at Atlanta (9/29) with an injury and did not return.

-- Placed on Injured Reserve with an Achilles injury (10/3).
+- Compiled 10 tackles before being placed on season-ending injured reserve with an Achilles injury (10/3).

 - Voted co-captain for the fifth straight season.